Documentation Index

 Hidden Pages and Deep Links

 Not every page needs to be a tab.
 Pages can exist in your dashboard without appearing in the tab bar.
-These hidden pages are useful for:
+These hidden pages are useful for:- Detailed content that users access from a button on another page.
+For example, a “Volunteer Handbook” page linked from the “About” page.

 - Secondary resources like staff bios, policies or extended sermon archives.